OathPros/COMP3/source/guidelines/ui-icons.rst

 When to Use UI Icons
 --------------------

-As a general rule, controls should be identified with either a label or an icon, not both.
+As a general rule, controls should be identified with either a label or an icon, and not both.
 This helps to avoid information overload, particularly when controls are tightly packed together.
 However, there are some exceptions to this rule, where an icon and label can/should be used in combination.
 These include locations in :doc:`sidebars </nav/sidebars>` and :doc:`view switchers </nav/view-switchers>`.

 The most common usage for UI icons is to identify buttons.
 Here, it is often preferable to use an icon over a label.
 However, this should be only done if the icon will be recognized by your users.

-Recognition can either stem from the fact that an icon is commonly recognized, or because it is recognized within the domain of your app (users of specialist tools will often be familiar with domain-specific symbols).

 The number of commonly recognized icons is actually quite small, and is dictated by convention.
-It includes standard icons such as search, menu, forward, back and share.If you are in doubt, only use icons which are frequently used in other applications.
+It includes standard icons such as search, menu, forward, back and share.
+If you are in doubt, only use icons which are frequently used in other applications.

+Other icons can also be recognized within specific domains: users of specialist tools will often be familiar with domain-specific symbols.

 Note that some icons will only be recognized as part of a set or pair.
 For example, a media icon for stop is simply a square, and will not be recognized as “stop” without other media symbols  (play, pause, skip, and so on) also being present.
 Likewise, the “remove” icon is a subtract symbol (in other words, a horizontal line), and will not be recognized without a corresponding “add” icon.